Rattan Folding Electric Bike Review

 Our Analysis and Test Results

 The Rattan Folding Electric Bike caught our attention with its reasonable price and positive consumer reviews.
-We tested it against a diverse selection of moderately priced folding e-bikes and came away impressed by its ease of assembly, distance range, comfort, and power.
+We tested it against a diverse selection of moderately priced folding e-bikes and were impressed by its ease of assembly, distance range, comfort, and power.

 Performance Comparison